quaintdev/ocrmyimage/README.md

 ## Install OCR My Image

-Use `go install github.com/quaintdev/ocrmyimage@latest` to install the web server or download binary from release pages and execute it.
+Use `go install github.com/quaintdev/ocrmyimage@latest` to install the web server on your platform.

+If you are on Linux (amd64) you can use pre-built binary from release pages and execute it.